MyBord/mybord-server/docs/build.md

 Prisma Cloud is the service we use to manage our heroku prisma instance.

+### A. Deploying to Prisma

+In order to deploy to Prisma, you must do the following:

+1. If you haven't done so already, run the command `prisma login` to authenticate your credentials with the prisma cloud service.

 ## III.
 Babel

 Babel is a javascript compiler.
 Its configs can be found at